-This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Italy including arbitration agreements, tribunals, proceedings as well as costs, awards and the hot topics concerning this country at present.
+This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in Italy.

 This Q&A is part of the global guide to Arbitration.

 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/arbitration/